-All members of staff have individual, password protected logins to the school network.
+All members of staff have individual, password-protected logins to the school network.

 - Visitors to the school can access part of the network using a generic visitor login and password. - The school's network can either be accessed using a wired or wireless connection.
-However, the wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office. - School staff and pupils are not permitted to connect personal devices to the school's wireless network and a guest wireless key is issued to visitors on a case by case basis.
+However, the wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office. - School staff and pupils are not permitted to connect personal devices to the school's wireless network and a guest wireless key is issued to visitors on a case-by-case basis. - Staff also monitor school twitter use and will remove any defamatory or negative comments.